 By Kristin Sloane

-The CTE is pleased to welcome Rose Buckelew to our team!
-An Assistant Professor, General Faculty in the Department of Sociology, Rose was selected as one of our CTE Faculty Fellows.
-These are year-long appointments designed to help support our team’s core mission of improving teaching and learning at UVA.
+The CTE is thrilled to welcome Kate Stephenson to our team!
+An Assistant Professor, General Faculty in the Department of English, Kate will be joining us as a CTE Faculty Fellow.
+These are year-long appointments in which faculty draw on their interests and expertise to help advance our work, while expanding their own pedagogical knowledge.

 Q: What do you hope to accomplish in this role?

-Rose is one of four CTE Faculty Fellows.
-The others will be joining us later in the year and will be announced then.
+Kate is one of five CTE Faculty Fellows, including Rose Buckelew who started in the role in January.
+The others will be joining us later in the year and announced then.

 We are accepting applications for our Community-Engaged Teaching Scholars program until Sunday, April 25.
 Learn more.